Copying and distributing are prohibited without permission of the publisher

 The Japan International Cooperation Agency (JICA) has revealed its merger with the Japan Bank for International Cooperation (JBIC) to create a unified agency, as its president states her commitment to Africa.

-the world's largest bilateral development agency following the
+– has become the world's largest bilateral development

 Under its new guise JICA will take over the soft loans